awsdocs/aws-systems-manager-user-guide/doc_source/ssm-plugins.md

 ## aws:psModule<a name="aws-psModule"></a>

-Install PowerShell modules on an Amazon EC2 instance\.
+Install PowerShell modules on an EC2 instance\.
 This plugin only runs on Windows Server operating systems\.
-For more information, see [AWS Systems Manager Documents](sysman-ssm-docs.md)\.
+For more information, see [AWS Systems Manager documents](sysman-ssm-docs.md)\.

 ### Syntax<a name="psModule-syntax"></a>